flpoirier/healthify-coding-challenge/README.md

 <hr>

-Thanks for the challenge -- I genuinely enjoyed it.
+Thanks for the challenge!
+I genuinely enjoyed it.
 Please let me know if there's anything I can correct or clarify.